Item - 2024.PH11.9

 14. City Council request the Executive Director, Municipal Licensing and Standards, in consultation with the Chief Technology Officer, to report back prior to the development of the 2025 budget on technology tools and other technical measures to increase efficiency in the short-term rental licensing and enforcement processes.

-15. City Council request the Government of Canada clarify the eligibility criteria and related funding allocation of $50 million for municipalities to support enforcement of short-term rental restrictions, as announced in the 2024 Federal Budget, and City Council request the Executive Director, Municipal Licensing and Standards, to report back on status of available funding and a plan for deployment in the Budget 2025 Process.
+15. City Council request the Government of Canada to clarify the eligibility criteria and related funding allocation of $50 million for municipalities to support enforcement of short-term rental restrictions, as announced in the 2024 Federal Budget, and City Council request the Executive Director, Municipal Licensing and Standards, to report back on status of available funding and a plan for deployment in the Budget 2025 Process.

 16. City Council direct the Executive Director, Municipal Licensing and Standards to monitor compliance and enforcement of partial-unit rentals and report back in second quarter of 2025 with any necessary by-law amendments.